viniciussoaresti/whativelearned/frontend/css/css.md

 Careful with margin collapsing, which happens when for example two display-blocked divs have the same bottom and top values.

+## Padding:

+The same margin rules, but careful as it can change elements width.

+## Border:

+"The border shorthand CSS property sets an element's border", [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/border).

+## Outline:

+The outline differs to a border because:

+1. It doesn't modify the box size;
+2. Can be different than rectangular;
+3. Doesn't allow for individual adjustments;
+4. It's mostly used by the user agent for accessibility.

 ## Tips: